skull4L/College-notes/Biology/(8) The control of gene expression/Epigenetics.md

 - Epigenetics is the control of transcription and translation of genetic code.
 This essentially means that epigenetics is the control of what genes are expressed in the phenotype.
 - Epigenetics is influenced by a multitude of factors including diet, stress and toxins
+- No changes to the base sequence of the DNA occur here

 ## The epigenome
-- DNA and histones are covered in chemicals often reffered to as tags
+- DNA and histones are covered in chemicals often referred to as tags
 - These chemical tags form what is known as the epigenome
 - This epigenome determines the shape of the DNA-histone complex
 - For example inactive genes are tightly packed insuring that they arent read